-FWP's Statewide Fisheries Management Plan calls for the protection and reintroduction of WCT conservation populations (i.e., populations with less than 10% hybridization by non-native fish) to 20% of historically occupied waters (Montana Statewide Fisheries Management Program and Guide 2018).
+FWP's Statewide Fisheries Management Plan calls for the protection and reintroduction of WCT conservation populations (i.e., populations with less than 5% hybridization by non-native fish) to 20% of historically occupied waters (Montana Statewide Fisheries Management Program and Guide 2018).
 To help facilitate and direct WCT conservation efforts, several state, federal, and nongovernment agency partners formalized the Westslope Cutthroat Trout Conservation Strategy for the Missouri Headwaters of Southwest Montana in 2022 (Jaeger et al. 2022).
-The strategy identifies the current status and conservation actions needed to protect and restore WCT to 20% of historically occupied tributaries in each of the nine subbasins that comprise the Missouri Headwaters: Ruby, Big Hole, Beaverhead, Gallatin, Madison, Jefferson, Red Rock, Boulder, and Upper Missouri rivers.
+The strategy identifies the current status and conservation actions needed to protect and restore WCT to 20% of historically occupied tributaries in each of the nine subbasins that comprise the Missouri Headwaters: Ruby, Bighole, Beaverhead, Gallatin, Madison, Jefferson, Red Rock, Boulder, and Upper Missouri rivers.

-WCT conservation populations in the Madison River subbasin inhabit 15.9% of historically occupied tributaries; however, only 30% of the identified populations are considered secure (isolated from nonnative fishes, typically by a physical barrier, and have a population >2,500 fish >75mm and occupy enough habitat to ensure long-term persistence).
+Revised estimates of WCT conservation populations in the Madison River subbasin suggest that they currently inhabit 14.0% of historically occupied tributaries; and only 23% of the identified populations are considered secure (isolated from nonnative fishes, typically by a physical barrier, and have a population >2,500 fish >75mm and occupy enough habitat to ensure long-term persistence).
 The MadTAC granted funding to pursue WCT conservation efforts in the Madison subbasin.
-WCT PM&E activities in 2022 included completion of the Pine Butte and Deadman creeks fish migration barriers, wild fish transfers of WCT from Last Chance and McClure creeks into Ruby Creek, genetic and population assessments of Ruby Creek and other Madison River tributaries.
+WCT PM&E activities in 2023 included the development and pursuit of a migration barrier plan and construction on the West Fork Madison, and population and genetic assessments of the West Fork Madison, Fox Creek, Horse Creek, Rose Creek, and Poison Creek.